-AnQiCMS uses a syntax similar to Django template engine, one of its core design philosophies is security.
-This means that when you output variables directly in the template, for example,{{ 变量 }}The template engine will default to escaping special HTML characters within it.
-For example,<div>Hello</div>will be escaped as<div>Hello</div>,The browser will display it as plain text instead of rendering it as an HTML element.This default automatic escaping mechanism is an important security measure to prevent cross-site scripting (XSS) attacks.It effectively prevents malicious users from destroying websites or stealing user data by injecting HTML or JavaScript code.
+AnQiCMS uses a syntax similar to the Django template engine, one of its core design philosophies is security.
+This means that when you output variables directly in the template, for example{{ 变量 }}The template engine will default to escaping HTML special characters.
+For example,<div>Hello</div>Will be escaped to<div>Hello</div>, the browser will display it as plain text, rather than rendering it as an HTML element.This default automatic escaping mechanism is an important security measure to prevent cross-site scripting attacks (XSS).It effectively prevents malicious users from damaging websites or stealing user data by injecting HTML or JavaScript code.

-UsesafeThe filter explicitly marks safe HTML
+UsesafeThe filter explicitly marks safe HTML.

-In AnQiCMS templates, the most commonly used and most direct method is to usesafeFilter.
-When you are sure that the HTML content contained in a variable is safe and needs to be output as is, you can apply it|safeFilter.
-This filter tells the template engine that the value of this variable is 'safe' HTML and can be output directly without escaping.
+In the AnQiCMS template, the most commonly used and direct method is to usesafeFilter.
+When you are sure that the HTML content contained in a variable is safe and needs to be output as is, you can apply it.|safeThe filter informs the template engine that the value of this variable is 'safe' HTML, which can be safely output directly without escaping processing.

-For example, on the article detail page, we usually obtain the full text content of the article from the database.This content is edited by the backend rich text editor and inherently contains HTML tags.Now, you need to make sure they render correctly.|safeFilter:
+For example, on the article detail page, we usually retrieve the main content of the article from the database.This content has been edited by the backend rich text editor and inherently contains HTML tags.At this time, you need to ensure that they can be rendered correctly.
+You can use it like this|safeFilter:

 {# 默认用法,自动获取当前页面文档,并安全输出其内容 #}